DW Logo Action Alert

 Government ethics loopholes

-• Cabinet ministers, their staff, and senior government employees are still allowed to be involved in policy-making processes that affect their own personal financial interests;
+• Cabinet ministers, MPs, senators, their staff, Cabinet appointees and senior government employees are still allowed to be involved in policy-making processes even when they have a conflict of interest that affects their own personal financial interests;

 • there are still no effective penalties for politicians, political staff and government employees who violate key ethics rules;